Skip to content

 • Screw-down case backs — Common in Rolex these have notches that require a specialized case wrench tool for removal or sometime simply a sticky ball

 • Integrated case designs — Some luxury watches have integrated designs where the case back is part of a more complex disassembly process.
 Cartier models like the Santos and Ballon Bleu are prime examples.
-The complexity in these designs reflect Cartier's outstanding uniqueness as longtime jewellers and watchmakers, with their unique approach to clasp systems and case integration requiring specialized knowledge to dismantle.
 Our French luxury timepiece specialists have extensive experience with these intricate designs.

-• Exhibition case backs — These are transparent or partially transparent case backs that allow you to view the watch movement and the interesting pattern or even the skeleton of the movement.
-They're typically secured in one of two ways: With 4, 8, 12 and even more small screws around the perimeter (found in luxury watches like Patek Philippe models, Cartier, Hublot, Richard Mille), or as a screw-down exhibition back (combining the transparent glass feature and some glass engraving)
+• Exhibition case backs — Transparent or partially transparent case backs that allow you to view the watch movement.
+Typically secured with small screws around the perimeter or as a screw-down exhibition back.

 Gold Ballon Bleu Example